 Once you use one, there’s no going back!
 A Vitamix is fabulous for preparing green smoothies, nut milks, salad dressings, soups, etc. and will likely become one of your most used appliances.

 I’d also add a standing desk.
 I haven’t used one myself but a lot of Parsley Health employees love them.

 Given all of the research that has found the correlation between sitting too much and negative health effects such as poor posture and increased risk for cancer and obesity, this is definitely something I am looking to try in 2018.

-Skip the lines and give the gift of good health this year.
+Give the gift of transformative health this year.

 Meditation has been proven in scientific studies to reduce anxiety, depression, pain, and improve stress responses and quality of life.
 These meditation centers are not only a beautiful place to gain the benefits of meditation, but also a welcoming community of people who also value down time, self-care, and spirituality.
 I love MNDFL or Inscape in NYC.

 Essential oil diffuser

 These guys are especially helpful at night for those that have trouble relaxing before bed or suffer from insomnia.
 The trick is finding exactly which essential oil your body likes best for relaxation (a few examples: lavender, eucalyptus, and sandalwood).